Photo Credit: Rosalie O’Connor

 Tenor Nils Neubert was born and raised in Hamburg, Germany, and appears in the United States and abroad.

-Recent engagements include appearances with the American Classical Orchestra, Portland Baroque Orchestra, Bach Vespers, TENET, Voices of Ascension, Musica Angelica Baroque Orchestra, Sonoma Bach, Yale Institute of Sacred Music, Academy of Sacred Drama, Musical Oratory, the guest artists series at Opera Grand Rapids, Polydora Ensemble, Brooklyn Art Song Society, Russian Chamber Art Society, The German Forum, Diderot String Quartet, The Colonials, The Fairfield County Chorale and Orchestra, Master Singers of Westchester, Hudson Chorale, Choral Society of the Hamptons, Ampersand, Vari Musicisti, Coro Lirico, Barnard-Columbia Chorus, the Brooklyn New Music Collective, Rhymes with Opera, the GC Composers Alliance, and The James Joyce Society.
-He has also appeared with Trinity Wall Street, Musica Sacra, Sinfonia New York, Berkshire Choral Festival, Berkshire Bach Society, Schubert & Co., New York University Chorus, the Park Slope Singers, and the Queens College Choral Society.
+Recent engagements include appearances with the American Classical Orchestra, Princeton Pro Musica, Portland Baroque Orchestra, Bach Vespers, TENET, Voices of Ascension, Musica Angelica Baroque Orchestra, Sonoma Bach, Yale Institute of Sacred Music, Academy of Sacred Drama, Sacred Music in a Sacred Space, Music Before 1800, Musical Oratory, Opera Grand Rapids, Polydora Ensemble, Brooklyn Art Song Society, Russian Chamber Art Society, The German Forum, Diderot String Quartet, The Colonials, the Danbury Concert Chorus and Orchestra, The Fairfield County Chorale and Orchestra, Master Singers of Westchester, Hudson Chorale, Choral Society of the Hamptons, Ampersand, Vari Musicisti, Coro Lirico, Barnard-Columbia Chorus, the Brooklyn New Music Collective, Rhymes with Opera, the GC Composers Alliance, and The James Joyce Society.
+He has also appeared with Trinity Wall Street, Musica Sacra, Sinfonia New York, Berkshire Choral Festival, Berkshire Bach Society, Schubert & Co., New York University Chorus, the Park Slope Singers, the Queens College Choral Society, the Locrian Chamber Players, Musica Reginae, the United Jewish Appeal, and Amnesty International.

 As a recitalist, he has sung nearly all of the major German song cycles, and has presented programs in French, Italian, English, and Russian.
 He frequently appears in concert together with his wife, pianist Yuri Kim.

-A frequent guest at international music festivals and concert series, Nils Neubert has appeared at the Summit Music Festival, the International Academy of Music in Italy, Puigcerda Festival, the Beethoven Institute at Mannes, 4×4 Baroque Music Festival, Sacred Music in a Sacred Space, Early Music Festival: NYC, Cello Plus Chamber Music Festival, Burgos International Music Festival, the Locrian Chamber Players, Musica Reginae, the United Jewish Appeal, and Amnesty International.
+A frequent guest at international music festivals, Nils Neubert has appeared at the Summit Music Festival, the International Academy of Music in Italy, the Beethoven Institute at Mannes, 4×4 Baroque Music Festival, Early Music Festival: NYC, Cello Plus Chamber Music Festival, and the Puigcerda and Burgos International Music Festivals in Spain.

 Nils Neubert was a First Prize winner in the 2010 Barry Alexander International Vocal Competition, and a winner in the 2009 Friday Woodmere Competition.
 He was also a grant recipient in the 2010 Gerda Lissner International Vocal Competition and has been a finalist in the Liederkranz Foundation Vocal Competition, the Oratorio Society of New York’s Lyndon Woodside Solo Competition, and the American Prize.

-Nils Neubert holds degrees from The Juilliard School and Columbia University, and has been the recipient of numerous scholarships and awards, including a Risë Stevens Foundation Award, and a Lucrezia Bori Grant.
-He is a doctoral candidate at the CUNY Graduate Center.
+He holds degrees from The Juilliard School (BM), Columbia University (MA), and the Graduate Center of the City University of New York (DMA).
+He has been the recipient of numerous scholarships and awards, including a Risë Stevens Foundation Award, and a Lucrezia Bori Grant.
 Additional studies have included an apprenticeship at Bel Canto at Caramoor, the International Summer Academy at the Mozarteum in Salzburg, and language studies at the Scuola Leonardo Da Vinci in Florence, Italy.
 He is an alumnus of the Walnut Hill School for the Arts in Massachusetts, and the Boston University Tanglewood Institute.